anmonteiro/chital/README.md

 ## Disclaimer

 This is still a work in progress, under active development.
+At the moment, the library is in alpha stage, providing very basic functionality.
 If you have any question, feel free to open an issue on this repository.

+## ToDos

+- [ ] Cleanup structure - e.g. parseArticleElement function is only used for HTML parser but is exposed even if we are scraping a JSON API;
+- [ ] Make functions that are supposed to be internal "private" (inside a closure);
+- [ ] Add support for default arguments in the constructor function;
+- [ ] Test / Handle scraping escaped characters